AneeqaI/MERN_coursework_portfolio/week01-react-basics/README.md

-# Week 1 – React Basics
+# Week 1 – JavaScript Arithmatic basics

 This task focuses on demonstrating fundamental JavaScript concepts through the development of a simple introductory program.
 The project applies basic arithmetic operations to multiple numerical values and serves as an introduction to running JavaScript files using Node.js.